artsy/reaction/README.md

 - In vscode, run the `TypeScript: Run type-checker` task and open the `PROBLEMS` view to see continuous type-checker results.

-- After updating components, be sure to deploy a new demo (sharing is caring!):

-        $ yarn deploy-storybook

 - When using new changes in metaphysics’ schema, be sure to update the local schema copy: